 For instance, there’s SYN flooding, basically equivalent to old school prank calling,

 Send a network packet to the server announcing you want to “speak”, the server responds but no one is there to continue the “conversation”.
 If you do these a few hundred thousand times, the server will have quite a few “phone calls” to attend to and therefore cannot be bothered with picking up the “phone” for the legitimate “calls”.
-Thus, making a DOS attack meaning the server can no longer service what it is meant to service: your users or customers.
+Thus, making a DOS attack means the server can no longer service what it is meant to service: your users or customers.

 DOS and DDOS Attacks

 These computers are usually part of something called botnets and the users of these computers are rarely aware even of them being a part of it.
-In this scenario you need to contact a lot of people and get it sorted, for instance your ISP, the server guys and firewall guys and you need to have a look at the BCP.
+In this scenario you need to contact a lot of people and get it sorted, for instance, your ISP, the server guys and firewall guys and you need to have a look at the BCP.
 What do we do when this happens?
 Do we move the servers, up the bandwidth, go out of business, wait until it passes and so on?

 MITM, Man in the Middle

-Using MITM (Man In The Middle) attacks is also popular method if you haven’t secured your server and your communications with valid SSL certificates.
+Using MITM (Man In The Middle) attacks is also popular if you haven’t secured your server and your communications with valid SSL certificates.

 The problem is that there is no way for the connecting computer to validate that the site it is connecting to is the site it is hoping for.
 It might as well be someone claiming to be that site since the certificate used cannot be validated by a third party (the “Trusted Authorities”).
 This way, phishing attacks (“phishing” is when you “phish” for a user’s valid credentials to use them later at the user’s real websites).